Posted on November 27, 2015

-For the past few months, I’ve been taking aerial photographs with a drone and I’d love to share some experiences and tips to help you make the most of your drone photos!
+For the past few months, I’ve been taking aerial photographs with a drone and I’d love to share the best drone photography tips to help you make the most of your drone photos!

-1) RAW is Key
+Drone Photography Tip #1 – RAW is Key

 Every professional photographer will tell you that the best way to shoot is in the RAW format, so that they can later correct the exposure and adjust colors with more control.

 Even if you only want to just shoot for fun, you might shoot a one of a kind drone photo and choose to print it really big and you could later be disappointed that you won’t have the ability to use the full gamut of post-processing options that are available to you through apps like Adobe Photoshop and Adobe Lightroom.

-2) Bracketing is King
+Drone Photography Tip #2 – Bracketing is King

 For starters, bracketing is defined as taking two or more photos of the same subject while using different camera settings.
 Bracketing serves a couple of purposes: